-There were no undisputed amounts payable in respect of Goods and Service tax, Provident Fund, Employees' State Insurance, Income Tax, Sales Tax, Service Tax, duty of Custom, duty of Excise, Value Added Tax, Cess and other material statutory dues in arrears as at March 31, 2022 for a period of more than six months from the date they became payable.
-Except as under: NIL b) Details of statutory dues referred to in sub-clause (a) above which have not been deposited as on March 31, 2022 onaccount of disputes are given below:
+There were no undisputed amounts payable in respect of Goods and Service tax, Provident Fund, Employees' State Insurance, Income Tax, Sales Tax, Service Tax, duty of Custom, duty of Excise, Value Added Tax, Cess and other material statutory dues in arrears as at March 31, 2024 for a period of more than six months from the date they became payable.
+Except as under: NIL b) Details of statutory dues referred to in sub-clause (a) above which have not been deposited as on March 31, 2024 on account of disputes are given below:

-Nature of Nature of Forum where Period to which Amount Statue Dues Dispute pending is amounts relate VIL
+Nature Statue of Nature Dues of Forum where Dispute is pending amount 27 NII

-VIII) There were no transactions relating to previously unrecorded income that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961).

-IX) In respect of the borrowings:
+- VIII) There were no transactions relating to previously unrecorded income that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961). - IX) In respect of the borrowings: - a) The company has not defaulted in repayment of loans or other borrowings or in the payment of interest thereon to any lender.

-- a) The Company has not taken any loans or other borrowings from any lender.
-Hence reporting under clause 3(ix)(a) of the Order is not applicable. - b) The Company has not been declared wilful defaulter by any bank or financial institution or government or anygovernment authority.

-- c) The Company has not taken any term loan during the year and there are no outstanding term loans at the beginning of theyear and hence, reporting under clause 3(ix)(c) of the Order is not applicable. - d) The Company has not raised funds on short term basis during the year and there are no outstanding balance at the beginning of the year and hence, reporting under clause 3(ix)(d) of the Order is not applicable. - e) On an overall examination of the financial statements of the Company, the Company has not taken any funds from anyentity or person on account of or to meet the obligations of its subsidiaries. - f) The Company has not raised any loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies and hence reporting on clause 3(ix)(f) of the Order is not applicable.
+- b) The Company has not been declared a willful defaulter by any bank or financial institution or government or anygovernment authority. - c) On the basis of examination of the financial statement, the company has applied the term loans for the purpose for which the loans were obtained. - d) On an overall examination of the financial statements of the Company, funds raised on short-term basis have, prima facie, not been used during the year for long-term purposes by the Company. - e) On an overall examination of the financial statements of the Company, the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries. - f) The Company has not raised any loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies and hence reporting on clause 3(ix)(f) of the Order is not applicable.

-X) In respect of the borrowings
+X) In respect of the fund raised

-- a) The Company has not raised moneys by way of initial public offer or further public offer (including debt instruments) during the year and hence reporting under clause 3(x)(a) of the Order is not applicable. - b) During the year, the Company has not made any preferential allotment or private placement of shares or convertibledebentures (fully or partly or optionally) and hence reporting under clause 3(x)(b) of the Order is not applicable.
+- a) The Company has not raised money by way of initial public offer or further public offer (including debt instruments) during the year and hence reporting under clause 3(x)(a) of the Order is not applicable. - b) During the year, the Company has not made any preferential allotment or private placement of shares or convertibledebentures (fully or partly or optionally) and hence reporting under clause 3(x)(b) of the Order is not applicable.

-- a) No fraud by the Company and no material fraud on the Company has been noticed or reported during the year. - b) No report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed underrule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and upto thedate of this report. - c) We have taken into consideration the whistle blower complaints received by the company during the year (and upto the date of this report), while determining the nature, timing and extent of the audit procedure. - XII) The Company is not a Nidhi Company and hence reporting under clause 3(xii) of the Order is not applicable.

-XIII) In our opinion, the Company is in compliance with Section 177 and 188 of the Companies Act, 2013 with respect to applicable transactions with the related parties and the details of related party transactions have been disclosed in the standalone financial statements as required by the applicable accounting standards.
+- c) No fraud by the Company and no material fraud on the Company has been noticed or reported during the year. - d) No report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed underrule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and up to the date of this report. - e) We have taken into consideration the whistleblower complaints received by the company during the year (and up to the date of this report), while determining the nature, timing, and extent of the audit procedure. - XII) The Company is not a Nidhi Company and hence reporting under clause 3(xii) of the Order is not applicable. - XIII) In our opinion, the Company is in compliance with Section 177 and 188 of the Companies Act, 2013 with respect to applicable transactions with the related parties and the details of related party transactions have been disclosed in the standalone financial statements as required by the applicable accounting standards.